 Just as we bring to life a history of everyday people, we hope to animate the stage with first-timers and old hands.
 And whether that stage is a classroom with an audience of thirty-five or the Berkeley Community Theatre before three thousand, each VOICES performance seeks to educate and inspire the next generation working for social change.

 VOICES also aims to change the way U.S. history is taught and understood, in the classroom and beyond.

-VOICES is now developing comprehensive print and online educational materials using the rich array of existing multimedia content from past performance recordings, the book Voices of a People’s History, the work of Howard Zinn and other people’s historians, and the documentary film “The People Speak,” which is inspired by VOICES.
+VOICES has developed comprehensive print and online educational materials using the rich array of existing multimedia content from past performance recordings, the book Voices of a People’s History, the work of Howard Zinn and other people’s historians, and the documentary film “The People Speak,” which is inspired by VOICES.

 “I start from the supposition that the world is topsy-turvy, that things are all wrong, that the wrong people are in jail and the wrong people are out of jail, that the wrong people are in power and the wrong people are out of power.”

 - Howard Zinn